 The SWGGUN recommends examiners undergo a thorough background investigation, and rightly so given the sensitive information and environments you'll be working in.
 Because of this, it's vital that if you even have an inkling that you may be interested in working as a ballistics expert (or any other criminal justice or criminology career for that matter) you should avoid behaviors that could keep you from getting hired.
 This includes criminal acts, such as DUI's and other serious misdemeanors or felonies, as well as drug use and other questionable activities.

 Forensic firearms and ballistics experts receive training (both practical and in the classroom) in areas including various types of weapons and ammunition, gunshot residue detection, distance determination, bullet comparison, firearms examination and evidence handling procedures.
 The bulk of this training can be gained during the "trainee" phase, but you can get a head start by visiting the Firearm Examiner Training website, maintained by the Research Development and Evaluation Agency of the U.S. Department of Justice.

 There may be few fields as fascinating and challenging as firearms examination.
 To find work in the field, you need to have a strong eye for detail and a great understanding of how the laws of physics affect projectiles and their targets.

-With a firm grasp of physical science, knowledge of the criminal justice system, investigative techniques and the importance and intricacies associated with evidence handling, you can be well on your way to enjoying an interesting and exciting career as a forensics firearms and ballistics expert.
+With a firm grasp of physical science, knowledge of the criminal justice system, investigative techniques and the importance and intricacies associated with evidence handling, you can be well on your way to enjoying an interesting and exciting career as a forensics expert in firearms and ballistics.
 In fact, you may just find that it's the perfect criminology career for you.